 - Sharp-edged substrates

-Tip: Impaction is also a health issue for leopard geckos placed in a tank with loose substrates.
+Tip: Impaction is also a health issue for leopard geckos placed in a

 To avoid both clogged femoral pores and impaction in leopard geckos, use any of these safe substrates: